-The top affiliations publishing at Symposium on Principles of Database Systems (based on the number of publications) are:
+The top affiliations publishing at North American Chapter of the Association for Computational Linguistics (based on the number of publications) are:

 The overall trend for top affiliations publishing at this conference is outlined below.
 The chart shows the number of publications at each edition of the conference for top affiliations.